SkepticMystic/MathMap/Math Map Vault/Contributor Notes/Add These.md

 - [[Integers]],
 - [[Rationals]],
 - [[Irrationals]],
-- transcendentals,
+- Transcendentals,
 - [[Real Numbers]],
-- complex numbers,
+- Complex numbers,
-- constructable numbers, etc
+- Constructable numbers, etc

 Logistic Growth
 Exponential Growth
 Logarithmic Growth

 Connect sets to logic
-Connect logic to sets (use logic to show how proof by contradiction works, for example, and then connect that to subsets and supersets to prove that for any set $S$ the null set is a subset)
+Connect logic to sets (use logic to show how [[Proof by Contradiction]] works, for example, and then connect that to subsets and supersets to prove that for any set $S$ the null set is a subset)
 Propositions are closed under logical operations data representation such as tables